Britain’s Tide Class: Supplies are From MARS

 MARS is intended to involve more than 1 block buy.
-The initial buy involves the 4 Tide Class 37,000t MARS tankers.
+The initial buy involves the 4 Tide Class 37,000t MARS tankers, which will begin entering service in 2016.
 There are also plans for 3 MARS Fleet Solid Stores ships over the next 10 years, to replace the RFA’s two 23,384t Fort Rosalie Class ships, and the 33,675t RFA Fort Victoria.

 Nov 14/12: Named.
 The MARS tankers will become the Tide Class, restoring a class that had left the fleet.
 The new ships will be named Tidespring, Tiderace, Tidesurge, after previous ships; and Tideforce, which is a new name for the RFA.
 RFA, Commodore Bill Walworth confirms that the ships are on contract, with RFA Tidespring scheduled to enter service in 2016.

 The original Tide Class fleet tankers were developed using the lessons of the World War II Pacific Campaign, and were the Royal Fleet Auxillary’s 1st purpose-designed replenishment tankers.
 They served worldwide from 1954 until 1991.
 UK MoD.

 Sept 14/12: Sub-contractors.
 Kelvin Hughes Surveillance in London, UK announces that they’ve been picked to supply the 4 MARS tankers’ integrated bridge systems (IBS) and helicopter control radars.

 Each shipset will consist of 3 solid state SharpEye radars, accessed and controlled via multiple console mounted Naval MantaDigital tactical displays.
 The system will also include a suite of navigation sensors, a command and control system, and the helicopter control radar system.
 All of these elements will be integrated in the IBS.